Sudharsanselvaraj/DhruvXPNT-Cognitive-Opportunistic-LEO-Based-Navigation-and-Timing-System/README.md

 DhruvXPNT is a **research-grade hardware–software system** focused on **GNSS-independent Position, Navigation, and Timing (PNT)** using **Signals of Opportunity (SoO)** from **Low Earth Orbit (LEO) satellites**.

-This repository documents the **existence, capability, and validation** of the system through controlled demonstrations and hardware deployment.
+This repository documents the **existence, capability, and validation** of the system through controlled demonstrations and a working hardware prototype.
-**Implementation details, algorithms, and core methodologies are intentionally restricted.**
+**Core algorithms, signal processing methods, and navigation logic are intentionally not disclosed.**

 🏆 **Winner – Smart India Hackathon (SIH) 2025, Hardware Edition**